psu-arts-arch-3/art-203/unit-1/lesson-1/exercise-2-create-a-blog.md

 * What do you think about blogging?
 * Is it still essential to online culture?
 * What's the difference between blogging and other forms of online publishing?
-* Have you blogged before this class?
+* Have you done any blogging prior to this class?

 Publish your Post.
 If you just edited the default Post, make sure you change the title.